Christian Yelich Player Props: Brewers vs. Cubs

 Christian Yelich At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 29th, his on-base percentage ranks 14th, and he is 62nd in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 27th in batting average, 16th in on-base percentage, and 62nd in slugging.

-- Yelich is batting .333 with one homer during his last games and is on a four-game hitting streak.
+- Yelich is batting .409 with one homer during his last outings and is on a five-game hitting streak.

-- Yelich has driven in a run in 28 games this season (34.1%), including 10 games with more than one RBI (12.2%).
-He has also driven home three or more of his team's runs in three contests.
+- In 33.7% of his games this year, Yelich has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.